 Source: East Bali Cashews

 From compostable coffee capsules to rice berry, these social ventures have made it their mission to create more social and environmental awareness around our food and drinks consumption by empowering local communities and championing sustainable production practices.
+Food for good is on the rise in southeast Asia.

 1. Cashew-producing social venture marries women empowerment with zero waste farming